 The Department of Railways plans to place orders for electric locomotives by the end of this year which will also be financed by ADB and will be awarded to a company through the tender process.

-According to Fernando, these projects are loaned by ADB and the Exim Bank of India.
+According to him, these projects are loaned by ADB and the Exim Bank of India.

-However, Fernando was a little pessimistic over the implementation of these plans as uncertainties might crop up anytime.
+However, the official was a little pessimistic over the implementation of these plans as uncertainties might crop up anytime.